Yes, Easy Seafood and Beef Gumbo (aka surf and turf gumbo) with Cheese Grits Cakes..

-Sick of the word ‘easy’ yet?
+SO, sick of the word ‘easy’ yet?
 Have I misused it in my desperate attempt to convince you to make this delicious gumbo?
 You bet!
 The only ‘really’ easy part is cooking the gumbo in the oven, and the only reason I used the oven is because I hurt my knee again last week and didn’t want to take any chances running back and forth to the stove to stir.
 Again, Yay! (sarcasm still rampant).

 Our May hostess, Denise, of There’s a Newf in My Soup!, challenged The Daring Cooks to make Gumbo!
-She provided us with all the recipes we’d need, from creole spices, homemade stock, and Louisiana white rice, to Drew’s Chicken & Smoked Sausage Gumbo and Seafood Gumbo from My New Orleans: The Cookbook, by John Besh.
+She provided us with all the recipes we’d need, from creole spices, homemade stock, and Louisiana white rice, to Drew’s Chicken & Smoked Sausage Gumbo and Fish Gumbo from My New Orleans: The Cookbook, by John Besh.

 For bowl photos, I cut the beef, scallops and shrimp into small chunks.
 Of course you don’t have to, and in fact, I recommend that you don’t!

 I sort of made up my own gumbo.
 Denise provided us with three awesome recipes, but I just felt the need for beef in lieu of chicken and sausage, beef in lieu of duck and sausage (been there way too recently), beef in lieu of duck or chicken with sausage and seafood.
 I was ditching the bird and pig.
 I need red meat; my body is calling for it so it can send it on down to my knee.
 I added seafood with the beef; shrimp and scallops, to be exact, which equates to surf and turfy gumboliciousness.